andrewhwaller/dotfiles/README.md

 - `Print` - Screenshot tools
 - See `hypr/bindings.conf` for full list

-## System Integration

-This dotfiles setup is designed to work with or without system-provided defaults:

-### On Omarchy (Arch Linux)
-Your configs layer on top of Omarchy's base system:
-- **Replaces**: LazyVim, Starship config, Bash shell
-- **Keeps**: System utilities (omarchy-menu, screenshot tools, etc.)
-- **Overrides**: Hyprland aesthetics, keybindings, monitor setup

-See [OMARCHY_INTEGRATION.md](OMARCHY_INTEGRATION.md) for Omarchy-specific details.

-### On vanilla Hyprland
-Your configs work standalone without any base system.

 ## Manual Installation (Advanced)

 If you prefer manual setup: